 The Trans-Eurasia Information Network (TEIN) uses the ICT technologies to increase regional cooperation with Asian countries and to bridge the digital divide of less developed regions.
 It connects universities and research institutions with high capacity Internet network to increase the exchanges of knowledge among them and make big international research projects real.

-Trans-Eurasia Information Network (TEIN3) provides a large-scale research and education data-communications network for the Asia-Pacific region.
-It connects Asian researchers to each other and with their counterparts in Europe via direct links to Europe’s GÉANT2 network, providing the Asia-Pacific countries with a gateway for global research collaboration.
-Operating at speeds of up to 2.5 Gbps it currently connects thirteen countries in the Asian region and is soon expanding to South Asia.
+Trans-Eurasia Information Network (TEIN4) provides a large-scale research and education data-communications network for the Asia-Pacific region.
+It connects Asian researchers to each other and with their counterparts in Europe via direct links to Europe’s GÉANT network, providing the Asia-Pacific countries with a gateway for global research collaboration.
+Operating at speeds of up to 10 Gbps it currently connects eighteen countries in the Asian and South Asia region.

-TEIN3 builds up on the example of regional research & education networks in other regions of the world: GÉANT is the European network, Alice covers Latin America, EUROMEDCONNECT the Mediterranean countries, BIS the Caucasus, and a network named CAREN is starting in Central Asia.
+TEIN4 builds up on the example of regional research & education networks in other regions of the world: GÉANT is the European network, ALICE covers Latin America, EUROMEDCONNECT the Mediterranean countries, C@ribNET the Caribbean countries, AfricaConnect is in place in Southern and Eastern Africa and a network named CAREN in Central Asia.

 How is TEIN funded?